silvije2/edup-ep-wr2603/README.md

 ## Firmware versions

-Factory version of the firmware was 1.0.0 dated somewhere in 2012.
+Factory version of the firmware was v1.0.0 dated somewhere in 2012.
-Version of this wr2602 firmware is
+Version of this wr2602 firmware is v1.0.1 dated 2013/11/21.

 ## Have I solved my problem?